-Here’s an example I ran into recently.
-While answering a survey’s initial questions, I was told to respond by choosing between 1-5, with 1 = “Strongly Disagree” and 5 = “Strongly Agree.”
+Here’s an example: While answering a survey’s initial questions, we were told to respond by choosing between 1-5, with 1 = “Strongly Disagree” and 5 = “Strongly Agree.”

-Later on in the survey, however, I was asked to evaluate the importance of certain items.
-The problem: Now 1 was assigned as “Most Important,” but I had been using 5 as the agreeable answer to every previous question.
+Later on in the survey, however, we were asked to evaluate the importance of certain items.
+The problem: Now 1 was assigned as “Most Important,” but we had been using 5 as the agreeable answer to every previous question.

-It was incredibly confusing, and although I realized what was going on, I have to wonder how many people completely missed this change and gave inaccurate answers, completely by accident.
+That’s incredibly confusing.
+How many people completely missed this change and gave inaccurate answers, completely by accident?

 6. Avoid leading and loaded questions